vytautas-dev/react-test-scandiweb/README.md

 # React online store 👕👗👚
-Project made for the recruiments needs of Scandiweb comapny.
+Project made for the recruiments needs of Scandiweb company.
 </br>
 It's a mini shop where you can add or remove products.
 </br>